Wood resigns after revelations of more shareholdings

 Conflict disclosures would become a standing item of Cabinet meetings.

 Hipkins said he was also looking into restricting shareholdings that can be held by ministers.
-This would be a significant change, but Hipkins believed it was an appropriate step.
+This would be a significant change, but he believed it was an appropriate step.

 'Very disappointed in him'